This is the multi-page printable view of this section. Click here to print.

 • Windows: sysadmin

-• Click the Add button to enter label key and value
+• Click the Add button to enter the label key and value

-• Click the **Add** button to input taint effect, key, and value
+• Add button to click for taint effect, enter key and value

-• Click **Use** to select whether to apply advanced settings items for the node pool to be created
+• Click Use to choose whether to apply the advanced settings for the node pool you will create

 Table.
-Kubernetes Engine node pool service information input items
+Input fields for Kubernetes Engine node pool service information

-6. Summary Check the detailed information and estimated billing amount generated in the panel, and click the Create button.
+6. Summary Verify the detailed information and estimated charges generated in the panel, then click the Create button.

-7. If the notification popup opens, click the Confirm button.
+7. When the notification popup opens, click the Confirm button.

 If needed, modify the number of nodes in the node pool on the Kubernetes Engine details page.